DiffMesh: A Motion-aware Diffusion Framework for Human Mesh Recovery from Videos: Related Work

 \subsection{Video-based HMR}

-Similar to the image-based methods, Video-based methods \cite{zeng2022deciwatch,dand,zeng2022deciwatch} for human mesh recovery also utilize parametric human models like SMPL \cite{SMPL:2015}.
-These methods can be categorized into two approaches: many-to-many (multiple frames per forward pass) and many-to-one (single frame per forward pass).
-For the many-to-many approach, Kanazawa et al.\cite{hmmr} first propose a convolutional network to learn human motion kinematics by predicting past, current, and future frames.
-Based on \cite{hmmr}, Sun et al. \cite{sun2019human} further propose a self-attention-based temporal model to improve performance.
-VIBE \cite{kocabas2020vibe} leveraged the AMASS dataset \cite{AMASS2019} to discriminate between real human motions and those produced by its temporal encoder.
-MEVA \cite{meva} estimates the coarse 3D human motion using a variational motion estimator, then refine the motion by a motion residual regressor.
-For the many-to-one approach, TCMR \cite{tcmr} utilized GRU-based temporal encoders to forecast the current frame from the past and future frames, which enhanced the temporal consistency.
+Image-based HMR methods ~\cite{lin2021metro,zheng2023feater,li2023hybrik,zheng2023potter,zhang2023pymafx,li2022cliff,goel2023humans,wang2023refit,kaufmann2023emdb} have achieved remarkable progress in accuracy.
+However, when applied to video sequences, these image-based methods suffer from severe motion jitter due to frame-by-frame reconstruction, making them unsuitable for practical use.
+To address this issue, video-based methods \cite{hmmr,meva,sun2019human,zeng2022deciwatch,li2022dnd,GLoT,you2023coeval,yang2023capturing,MotionBERT2022,tian2024vita} utilize temporal information to enhance accurate and temporally consistent human mesh from video frames.
+VIBE \cite{kocabas2020vibe} leverages the AMASS dataset \cite{AMASS2019} to discriminate between real human motions and those produced by its temporal encoder.
+MEVA \cite{meva} estimates the coarse 3D human motion using a variational motion estimator, then refines the motion by a motion residual regressor.
+TCMR \cite{tcmr} utilizes GRU-based temporal encoders to forecast the current frame from the past and future frames, which enhances the temporal consistency.
 Similar to \cite{tcmr}, MPS-Net \cite{MPS-Net} captures the motion continuity dependencies by the attention mechanism.
-Nevertheless, as a many-to-one approach, these methods are non-causal and time inefficient during inference.
+MotionBERT \cite{MotionBERT2022} proposes a pertaining stage to recover 3D motion from noise 2D observations, achieving state-of-the-art performance.